 (1) a second conviction occurs within three years under a license to trap fur-bearing animals, take small game, or to take fish by angling or spearing;

-(2) a third conviction occurs within one year under a minnow dealer's license;
+(2) a second conviction occurs within three years under a minnow dealer's license;

 (3) a second conviction occurs within three years for violations of section 97A.425 that do not involve falsifications or intentional omissions of information required to be recorded, or attempts to conceal unlawful acts within the records;

 (4) two or more misdemeanor convictions occur within a three-year period under a private fish hatchery license;